 Further, we are generating increasing revenues from certain customers, the loss of which could have a material adverse effect on our business.
-In particular, in January 2012, we entered into a six-year contract with the Mexican government to provide a turnkey security screening solution along the country's borders, and in its ports and airports.
-This project is expected to provide significant revenues over the life of the contract and will require substantial management and financial resources for capital equipment and infrastructure in anticipation of future revenues and result in substantial cash-flow volatility, particularly over fiscal year 2013.
-Additionally, another significant contract with the U.S. Army for our performance as a prime contractor and hardware systems integrator, awarded in September 2011, was substantially recognized in fiscal year 2012, further contributing to potential volatility.
+In particular, in January 2012, we entered into a six-year contract with the Mexican government to provide a turnkey security screening solution at various locations throughout the country.
+This project is expected to provide significant revenues over the life of the contract and will require substantial management and financial resources for capital equipment and infrastructure in anticipation of future revenues and result in substantial cash-flow volatility.
+The termination or non-renewal of this contract, even if for reasons unrelated to the quality of our products or services, could therefore have a more wide-spread and potentially material adverse effect on our business, financial condition and results of operations.